pdelewski/opentelemetry-go-contrib/instrgen/README.md

 ## How to use it

-Instrgen requires three parameters: command, directory (files from specified directory will be rewritten).
+Instrgen has to be invoked from main module directory and requires three parameters: command, directory (files from specified directory will be rewritten).

 ```
 ./driver --inject [file pattern] [replace input source] [entry point]